 The summer holidays bearing down upon us this year are a different beast to any we’ve experienced before.
 The usual events around the West Midlands are not taking place but nonetheless, it is useful to know where to visit with children and families.
 All attractions ask that people don’t visit if they are showing any symptoms of Covid 19.
 I’ve tried to do a roundup of the usual places with an update on whether each one is open.
 I’ll be updating further as things change.

 Please do let me know if you have any to add or any alterations I’m not aware of.
 I’ve included website links to make it easier to check dates, times and availability.
 For more things to do in the area from family or dog friendly attractions to ideas for a rainy day, head to my comprehensive list of things to do in the West Midlands.
 For ease, you can click on the area you’re interested below in to jump to that section.
+I have also prepared another post with information about attractions reopening across the whole of the UK.

 Things to do in Herefordshire during school Summer holidays